 Shabu Shabu House

-Shabu Shabu House is one of the oldest restaurant in Little Tokyo and serves its customers authentic Shabu Shabu, a Japanese hotpot.
-In Japanese, ‘Shabu Shabu,’ translates to, ‘Swish Swish,’ to signify the sound and motion of putting food in the boiling pot of water.
-With this traditional style of Shabu Shabu the flavor of the soup is created as you go, adding desired meat and vegetables that can be ordered a la carte.
-The Shabu Shabu House prides itself on the freshness of its food as your meat is sliced directly in front of you to preserve freshness and tenderness.
-The best part of this restaurant is their selection of house special sauces: the sesame sauce to complete the flavor of the meat and a ponzu sauce for the vegetables.
+is one of the oldest restaurant in Little Tokyo and serves its customers authentic shabu shabu – Japanese hotpot.
+The Japanese, “shabu shabu,”’ translates to, “swish swish,” to signify the sound and motion of putting food in the boiling pot of water.
+With this traditional style of shabu shabu, the flavor of the soup is created as you go, and meat and vegetables can be ordered à la carte to be added to the mix.
+The Shabu Shabu House prides itself on the freshness of its food, as your meat is sliced directly in front of you to preserve freshness and tenderness.
+The best part of this restaurant is their selection of house special sauces: the sesame sauce perfectly compliments the flavor of the meat, and the ponzu sauce is ideal served with vegetables.

 Nisei Week Japanese Festival

 During the summer, Little Tokyo hosts its annual Nisei Week Festival to celebrate the culture and heritage of the Little Tokyo community.
 This Festival takes place in August and features free outdoor entertainment, music, cultural exhibits, food and is an event for people of all ages.
 Highlights of the week include Taiko Drums, Dai Dengaku Street Dance, art displays and delicious food.
 Come and join the celebration to learn more about Japanese American Culture, meet new friends and partake in the festivities.